bdomars/gortar/README.md

 A practical excuse to write a very simple parser

-Yeah, it could probably be don more efficiently with regex, but where's the fun in that?
+Yeah, it could probably be done more efficiently with regex, but where's the fun in that?